tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 as_iterable will change to True, and then the flag will be removed altogether.
 The behavior of this flag is described below.

+SOME ARGUMENTS ARE DEPRECATED.
+They will be removed after 2017-03-01.
+Instructions for updating:
+Please switch to predict_classes, or set `outputs` argument.

+By default, returns predicted classes.
+But this default will be dropped soon.
+Users should either pass `outputs`, or call `predict_classes` method.

 ##### Args:

 *  <b>`x`</b>: features.
 *  <b>`input_fn`</b>: Input function.
 If set, x must be None.
 *  <b>`batch_size`</b>: Override default batch size.
+*  <b>`outputs`</b>: list of `str`, name of the output to predict.
+    If `None`, returns classes.
 *  <b>`as_iterable`</b>: If True, return an iterable which keeps yielding predictions for each example until inputs are exhausted.
 Note: The inputs must terminate if you want the iterable to terminate (e.g. be sure to pass